 It is normal to feel anxious and worried, especially because we are all living with a very real, yet uncertain health threat.
 Though you might feel helpless, you can focus on integrating coping skills to help you feel calmer and more grounded.

-Acknowledging your fear is the first step to assess why you are feeling the way you are.
-Start practicing proven self-care techniques like breathing, yoga, mindfulness and meditation.
+Acknowledging your fear is the first step to assessing why you are feeling the way you are.
+Start practicing proven self-care techniques like breathing, yoga, mindfulness, and meditation.
 These activities will go a long way in reducing your psychological distress, and enable you to make it through the stress of the coronavirus (COVID-19), more effectively.

 Most importantly, continue your normal daily activities, try to maintain some perspective and cultivate connections with your loved ones.
 We are all in this together and we will get through it.

 I would love to hear about how you are coping with the stress and anxiety during this uncertain time.
 Please share with us your tips on how you are keeping yourself healthy (mentally, physically, emotionally and spiritually), during this unusual time.